jwestgard/preserve/README.md

 ## Versioning

 * 0.6.0 and earlier - Designed for pasty v1
-* 2.0.0 and later - Designed for use with patsy v2
+* 1.0.0 and later - Designed for use with patsy v2

-Version 1.0 was skipped to keep versions in line with other tools.
+See the Git Tags for versioning.

 ## Usage